How to Claim Mileage on Taxes in the U.S.

 Track Your Business Mileage

 To claim mileage deductions on your next tax return, you must first keep accurate records of your mileage.
-For decades, people have been tracking their business mileage with pen and paper.
+For decades, people have been tracking their business mileage with pen and paper as a way to help them deduct mileage come tax time.

-But luckily for you and tax professionals everywhere, technology has advanced, and now there are mileage tracking apps to make recording business mileage easier than ever.
-Mileage Tracking is available within the FreshBooks iOS app or FreshBooks Android app.
-You can also use a stand-alone mileage tracking app like Everlance, which automatically and reliably tracks business mileage, then compiles all your mileage tax deduction data into IRS-compliant reports.
+Luckily for you and tax professionals everywhere, technology has advanced, and now there are mileage tracking apps to make recording business mileage easier than ever.
+Mileage Tracking is available within the FreshBooks iOS app or FreshBooks Android app, it automatically and reliably tracks business mileage, then compiles all your mileage tax deduction data into FreshBooks for you.

 If you’re a business owner, it’s also a good idea to put specific requirements in place for your employees’ mileage logs.
 You can download a free Excel mileage log template to distribute to your staff so they’re aware of what’s expected from their reports if they track mileage manually.